2nd debate, Atheism and Morality, 5th Round, Matt's Response

 Chad5: I want to believe in God if and only if God exists.
 That is true whether by "God" we mean God as you understand him, God as Metacrock understands him, God as oldbob understands him, as unfusilier understands him, etc., etc. And those are just Christian variations on God.

-Matt5: Since we haven't defined who God is yet in our discussion and since our discussion is about atheism and morality, I will forgo comments about who's in view of God is correct.
+Matt5: Since we haven't defined who God is yet in our discussion and since our discussion is about atheism and morality, I will forgo comments about whose view of God is correct.

 Chad5: It's really very simple.
 I have been told by many people of many different Gods.
 I have reflected on what they have told me, on my own experience, and on the arguments and supposed evidence for these claims.
 And I have honestly concluded that there is insufficient reason for me to believe any of these claims to be accurate.